marier-nico/event-processor/docs/content/dependency_injection_guide.rst

 other parameters will be dependencies.
 Do note that processors and pre-processors can either take no dependencies or all depencies, they cannot only take a few dependencies.

 Full Example
 ------------

-An especially convenient use-case for dependency injection is the boto AWS client.
-You can use boto clients in your processors like this:
+An especially convenient use-case for dependency injection is the AWS boto3 client.
+The following example gives an idea for how you could use dependency injection to work with boto3 clients.

 .. include:: shared/full_example.rst